 While the public spending axe falls left, right and centre – this week it was MoD cuts – a thick seam of beneficial cuts lies neglected.
 I’m talking about traffic control: a field of vast public expenditure which is vexatious, counterproductive, costs lives and costs the earth.

 How often do we hear of congestion disappearing when traffic lights are out of action?
-Given freedom to use our own judgement, we use commonsense to approach carefully and common courtesy to merge more or less in turn.
+Given freedom to use our own judgement, we use commonsense to approach carefully, and common courtesy to merge more or less in turn.
 As soon as the lights are “working” again, the jams are back, with their concentrations of invisible, deadly pollution.

 Traffic lights make us stop when we could go, wasting infinite filtering opportunities.
 They take our eyes off the road, flouting the fundamental principle of road safety.
 Nearly half of all personal injury “accidents” occur at traffic lights (Westminster City Council safety audit, 2013).
 By making us stop, re-start, stop and re-start, they maximise fuel use and emissions.

 As I wrote 10 years ago in No Idle Matter, traffic control multiplies emissions and fuel use by a factor of 4.
-My estimate proved to be an under-estimate: lecturer in engineering, Prashant Kumar, says the multiple is as high as 29.
+My estimate proved to be an under-estimate: engineering professor, Prashant Kumar, says the multiple is as high as 29.
 So scrapping lights and letting traffic filter sociably at low speeds would reduce emissions in urban areas by at least 75% – with disadvantage to no-one except the traffic control industry which has been ruling our lives to our detriment and at our expense for too long.

 I put “accidents” in inverted commas because most accidents are not accidents.
 They are events contrived by the misguided rules of the road.
 The biggest indictment of the current system?
 It puts the onus for road safety on the child.
 It could and should be the other way round.